Gender equality in higher education

 The number of graduates decreased in the 2016/17 academic year compared with the previous academic year.
 A total of 63,400 students graduated from first and second-cycle programmes in the academic year of 2016/17, of whom 40,700 were women and 22,700 men.

 Third-cycle students and programmes

 Student completion rates

-A larger proportion of men had been awarded degrees within five years (51 per cent) than women (44 per cent).
-Within eight years 76 per cent men and 73 percent women were awarded degrees.
+A larger proportion of men had been awarded degrees within five years (50 per cent) than women (44 per cent).

 The gender ratio among research and teaching staff has grown more even during the past years, generally speaking.
 In 2007 41 per cent were women, a proportion that had risen to 46 per cent in 2017 (FTEs).

 To encourage a rise in the proportion of female professors the Government has set new recruitment targets for the period 2017–2019.
-These targets were determined on the basis of the recruitment base (senior lecturers, postdoctoral research fellows, and associate senior lecturers) in different fields of research.
+These targets were determined for each institution on the basis of the recruitment base (senior lecturers, postdoctoral research fellows, and associate senior lecturers) in different fields of research.
 The targets include promotions to professorships and visiting professors but not adjunct professors.
 There have been targets of this kind since 1997, except for an intermission between 2009 and 2011.

 The proportion of women among senior lecturers has risen from 38 to 46 per cent since 2007.
 As senior lecturers constitute a relatively large group, this has had an overall impact on the gender ratio among teachers and researchers.
 Senior lectureships often precede appointments to professorships and there are therefore grounds for believing that the growth of the proportion of women professors will continue.